artomweb/CBeans/README.md

 For example, the original answer is now:

 “2 beans, 1 and a half beans, 1 bean, half a bean”

-## Assumptions made

-1. That there are 4 fundamental beans in the original answer: “two beans”, “one and a half beans”, “half a bean” and “a bean”.

-   This assumes that “half a bean and a bean” is not one indivisible unit and that it can in fact be broken up into “ half a bean” and “a bean”

-1. That “1 and a half beans” is **not** the same as “1 bean, and half a bean”.

-   Therefore these beans cannot be combined.
-As shown in the original answer.

-   In other words, these two sentences are **not** the same:

-   “1 bean, half a bean”

-   “1 and a half beans”

-   Another example, these two sentences are **not** the same:

-   “2 beans, 2 beans”

-   “4 beans”

-1. That the idea of beans and their fractional parts can be extended past 2 beans.

-   The original answer included 2 and fewer beans.
-However, it is assumed that “2 and a half beans” etc. also exist.

-1. That the answers are [commutative](https://en.wikipedia.org/wiki/Commutative_property) and therefore only distinct solutions are accepted

-   For example, these two sentences will be treated as equal and only counted once:

-   “1 bean, 2 beans”

-   “2 beans, 1 bean”

 # Calculating combinations of beans